sunfusheng/GoogleMap/README.md

-# GoogleMaps
+# GoogleMapDemo
-Android GoogleMaps Demo
+An Android GoogleMap Demo